What Should Be in My Customer Support Reports

 They may also be struggling in answering a specific customer issue, causing customers to become upset.
 When you are in the thick of it, this kind of stuff can be easily missed.
 When you report on your support however, these issues quickly become visible and can easily be fixed with changes in rostering or individualized training.

-It is important to know how you and your team are currently performing so you can know if it starts to slip and you can set targets to meet into the future.
+It is important to know how you and your team are currently performing.
+You need to know if it starts to slip and you can set targets to meet into the future.
 In order to have a basic understanding of your teams performance, and for pushing for even better customer experience, weekly reporting is a necessary part of your job.
 You should have benchmarks set for a number of key metrics so your team understands the minimum that is expected of them.

 What You Should Do